Advancing Decentralized Trials in Oncology

 Embracing DCTs in the Post-COVID Era

 During the pandemic, rapid advances have been made and significant experience gained in terms of understanding appropriate application of flexible trial solutions.
-PPD has continued to collaborate with leading digital service providers, as well as regulators and sponsors, to provide a best-in-class service and delivery model across therapeutic areas.
+We have continued to collaborate with leading digital service providers, as well as regulators and sponsors, to provide a best-in-class service and delivery model across therapeutic areas.